Knowledge argument

 The experiment is intended to argue against physicalism—the view that the universe, including all that is mental, is entirely physical.
+Jackson says that the "irresistible conclusion" is that "there are more properties than physicalists talk about".
+Jackson would eventually call himself a physicalist and say, in 2023, "I no longer accept the argument" though he still feels that the argument should be "addressed really seriously if you are a physicalist".

-The debate that emerged following its publication became the subject of an edited volume—There's Something About Mary (2004)—which includes replies from such philosophers as Daniel Dennett, David Lewis, and Paul Churchland.
+The debate that emerged following its publication became the subject of an edited volume, There's Something About Mary (2004), which includes replies from such philosophers as Daniel Dennett, David Lewis, and Paul Churchland.

 Thought experiment

+Mary is the second character put forward by Jackson in his article Epiphenomenal Qualia.
+The other is a gifted person called "Fred" who "has better colour vision than anyone else on record"; specifically, Fred can see two different colours of red where ordinary colour vision only sees one.

-The thought experiment was originally proposed by Frank Jackson as follows:
+The thought experiment was originally proposed by Jackson as follows:

-In other words, Jackson's Mary is a scientist who knows everything there is to know about the science of color, but has never experienced color.
-The question that Jackson raises is: once she experiences color, does she learn anything new?
-Jackson claims that she does.

-There is disagreement about how to summarize the premises and conclusion of the argument Jackson makes in this thought experiment.
-Paul Churchland did so as follows:
+There is disagreement about how to summarize the premises and conclusion of Jackson's argument in this thought experiment.
+Paul Churchland did as follows: